BhavyaShaztry-Portfolio/bus-charging-scheduler/ARCHITECTURE.md

 ## Assumptions

-1. **Speed is uniform** — no traffic, no variation.
+1. **Speed is uniform** -no traffic, no variation.
 One `speed_kmh` value per scenario.
-2. **Buses start with a full charge** — Bengaluru and Kochi provide a full charge before departure.
+2. **Buses start with a full charge** - Bengaluru and Kochi provide a full charge before departure.
-3. **Charging is always to full** — partial charges are not modelled.
+3. **Charging is always to full** - partial charges are not modelled.
-4. **Buses follow route order** — no skipping or backtracking.
+4. **Buses follow route order** - no skipping or backtracking.
-5. **Charger queues are FCFS within a time step** — when two buses arrive at the same minute, lower heap tie-break counter (earlier-registered) goes first.
+5. **Charger queues are FCFS within a time step** - when two buses arrive at the same minute, lower heap tie-break counter (earlier-registered) goes first.
 In practice this is resolved by the weighted plan selection upstream.
-6. **Time is continuous float minutes** — no discretisation, no rounding in the simulation.
+6. **Time is continuous float minutes** - no discretisation, no rounding in the simulation.
-7. **Kochi/Bengaluru endpoints are not scheduling stations** — as specified.
+7. **Kochi/Bengaluru endpoints are not scheduling stations** - as specified.
-8. **The minimum feasible stop count is 2** — verified: 540 km total, 240 km range, at least 2 charges required.
+8. **The minimum feasible stop count is 2** - verified: 540 km total, 240 km range, at least 2 charges required.